kanzure/pokecrystal-demo/README.md

-# Pokémon Crystal
+# pokecrystal-demo

-This is a hand-crafted disassembly of Pokémon Crystal.
+This is a hand-crafted ROM hack based on [Pokémon Crystal](https://github.com/kanzure/pokecrystal).
+You can read the original announcement [here](https://github.com/kanzure/pokecrystal-demo/wiki/Announcement).

-The source code in this project successfully converts back into a ROM image.
-All source code is meticulously commented.

 ## Base ROM